 The following version is the quick and easy version Mom used so I could have fun decorating the petit fours, followed by some of the more elegant variations I use these days.

-Note: Although the correct spelling of these miniature cakes is "petits fours", many people whose native language isn't French use the Anglicized spelling "petit fours" so I've included it here, too.
+*The French spelling of these miniature cakes is "petits fours", but most English-speaking people use the Anglicized spelling "petit fours".

 - 1 to 1 1/2 cups of good quality berry jam (preferably tart and not too sweet)